Optimize cooling tower performance with ultrasonic flowmeters

 Ultrasonic flowmeters such as the Time-Delta-C - FSV have changed the way cooling tower balancing is managed.
 In one case, accurate measurement transformed a trial-and-error job into a smooth, data-driven task.
 System performance improved, energy consumption fell and maintenance requirements were reduced.
 Today, this technology is a cornerstone of our toolbox for cooling tower system management.

-Frequently asked questions about cooling towers systems
+Frequently asked questions about cooling towers

-What is a cooling tower used for?
+What is the purpose of a cooling tower?

 A cooling tower is a large heat exchanger that removes unwanted heat from a cooling system, whether it's an industrial process line or an HVAC air-conditioning loop.
 Hot process water flows vertically over the fill, forming fine water droplets that evaporate and transport heat to the atmosphere.